 The CICIDS2017 dataset was another test set used in this study.
-Similar to previous experiments, Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Decision Tree, Random Forest, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and Multilayer Perceptron (MLP) were trained and tested on this dataset.
+Similar to previous experiments, Logistic Regression, KNN, SVM, DT, RF, GB Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and MLP were trained and tested on this dataset.
 The performance scores obtained from these experiments are presented in Table 7.

 Table 7.
 Results for Experiments Conducted on CICIDS2017 Dataset